slatedocs/slate/source/includes/_accepting-payments.md

 ![Resend Callback](images/retry_callback_developer_option.png)

+Don't forget to whitelist these IPs in order to be able to receive callback from OY: 54.151.191.85 and 54.179.86.72

 If you want to manually resend a callback, you can follow the instruction below

 1. Login to your account in OY!
 Dashboard